Cashew Matcha Latte, Easy, Low Carb and Vegan

 • Matcha is a potent source of antioxidants that help protect our cells from damage caused by free radicals.
 That means free radicals are unstable molecules that can build up excessively in our bodies and affect other molecules.
 Therefore, antioxidants help to prevent free radicals from harming our cellular system and DNA.

-• Chlorophyll, which is inherent in Matcha (for its luscious green colour), has amazing detoxifying properties since it can help support our body’s natural cleansing process and keep us feeling refreshed and revitalized.
+• Chlorophyll, which is inherent in Matcha (for its luscious green colour), has excellent detoxifying properties since it can help support our body’s natural cleansing process and keep us feeling refreshed and revitalized.

 • Cashews are a great source of magnesium and vitamin B6, which can help promote restful sleep.